m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 a complete offline machine-learning pipeline for detecting insider threats using the CERT r4.2 Insider Threat Dataset.

 The goal of this semester is to:
--build a reproducible modeling pipeline
+- build a reproducible modeling pipeline
--perform feature optimization
+- perform feature optimization
--tune a high-recall and high-precision classifier -calibrate model thresholds
+- tune a high-recall and high-precision classifier
+- calibrate model thresholds
--prepare for deployment in Semester 2
+- prepare for deployment in Semester 2

 All modeling was performed offline on static CERT logs.